-See GOV.UK guidance on claiming preference and how to identify whether or not you can claim preferential treatment under the relevant trade agreements.
+There is guidance on GOV.UK on claiming preference and how to identify whether or not you can claim preferential treatment under the relevant trade agreements.

 7. Determine the Procedure Code and Additional Procedure Code you are using for the goods